eu09/scrapoxy/README.md

 - Better Authentication: I didn't like defining plaintext passwords in the config, so have changed this to proper bcrypt hashes/checking
 - AWS instances are Spot instances instead of On Demand to save money.
 This will cause problems if you are limiting the instance types or regions you are using.
 - Cherry picked unmerged PRs from the original repo - Implement GCP as a provider, Don't crash on startup
-- This is not started in CLI, it is included as a regular node module
+- This is not started in CLI, it is included as a regular node module.
+It does not need to be installed globally - installing as a standard node module in a project is fine.
+In doing this, I may have prevented OVH from working (as I did not migrate an OVH CLI function to the new structure).
+Feel free to submit a PR if you fix this.

 **Usage**